dansanderson/mega65-welcome-guide/using-disks.md

 This does not yet support other features of the `DIR` command, such as filters or paging.

-To mount a D81 disk image from the SD card directly from BASIC:
+To mount a D81 disk image from the SD card directly from BASIC, use the `MOUNT` command:

 ```
 MOUNT "DISKNAME.D81"